Rethinking Sketching as Sampling: A Graph Signal Processing Approach: Numerical Examples

 \subsection{Approximating the GFT as an inverse problem}

 Obtaining alternative data representations that would offer better insights and facilitate the resolution of specific tasks is one of the main concerns in signal processing and machine learning.
-In the context of GSP, the GFT decomposes graph signals into different modes of signal variation with respect to the underlying network topology.
-In the particular case of a directed cycle graph, the GFT reduces to the DFT, or, when considering stationary random signals as supported on a graph described by their covariance matrix, the GFT amounts to computing the PCA coefficients.
-Therefore, computing the GFT of a signal is a relevant concern of GSP \cite{sandryhaila14}.
+In the particular context of GSP, a $k$-bandlimited graph signal $\bbx = \bbV_{k} \tbx_{k}$ can be described as belonging to the $k$-dimensional subspace spanned by the $k$ eigenvectors $\bbV_{k}= [\bbv_{1},\ldots,\bbv_{k}] \in \mbC^{k \times n}$ of the graph shift operator $\bbS$ [cf. \eqref{eqn_projection}, \eqref{eqn_recovery}].
+The coefficients $\tbx_{k} \in \mbC^{k}$ are known as the GFT coefficients and offer an alternative representation of $\bbx$ that gives insight into the modes of variability of the graph signal with respect to the underlying graph topology \cite{sandryhaila14}.

-The relationship between a graph signal $\bbx$ and its GFT $\tbx_{k}$ is given by a linear operation, namely projecting the signal onto the subspace spanned by the $k$ eigenvectors of the graph shift operator $\bbS$ contained in $\bbV_{k}$.
-Hence, the task of obtaining GFT coefficients falls under the scope of the sketching-as-sampling method presented in this paper.
-More precisely, we have a $k-$bandlimited input signal $\bbx$ and want to compute an output signal $\bby = \tbx_{k} = \bbV_{k}^{H} \bbx$ that contains the nonzero GFT coefficients $\tbx_{k}$.
-This is an instance of the direct problem.
-Alternatively, we can understand $\bbx$ as being synthesized by the columns of $\bbV_{k}$, i.e., $\bbx = \bbV_{k} \tbx_{k}$.
-Now the (known) output is $\bbx$ and the (unknown) input to be estimated is $\tbx_{k}$.
-The latter falls under the context of linear inverse problems.
-Here we consider computing the GFT as an inverse problem, and in the following Sec.~\ref{subsec_big_data} we study it as a direct problem.
+Computing the GFT coefficients of a bandlimited signal following $\bbx = \bbV_{k} \tbx_{k}$ can be modeled as an inverse problem where we have observations of the output $\bbx$, which are a transformation of $\bby = \tbx_{k}$ through a linear operation $\bbH^{T} = \bbV_{k}$ (see Section~\ref{sssec_prob_inverse}).
+We can thus reduce the complexity of computing the GFT of a sequence of graph signals, by adequately designing a sampling pattern $\bbC$ and sketching matrix $\bbH_{s}$ that operate only on $p \ll n$ samples of each graph signal $\bbx$, instead of solving $\bbx = \bbV_{k} \tbx_{k}$ for the entire graph signal $\bbx$ (cf. Figure~\ref{fig_backward}).
+This reduces the computational complexity by a factor of $n/p$, serving as a fast method of obtaining the GFT coefficients.